iffy/generalconference/data/eng/1982-04/016-tithing-an-opportunity-to-prove-our-faithfulness/text.md

-# Tithing: An Opportunity to Prove Our Faithfulness
+# Tithing:An Opportunity to Prove Our Faithfulness

 That's a great song ("The World Has Need of Willing Men") and I'm sorry we did not sing the last verse--